You are here

 Your fingerprint results received by CDE remain valid for 30 days (if no qualifying application is received) or for the time in which you hold a valid CDE-issued license or authorization.
 In many cases, an educator who consistently maintains an active, CDE-issued education license or authorization will need to submit fingerprints to CBI for licensure purposes once.
 Field experience fingerprints may need to be resubmitted if you reside outside of Colorado for a year or more.

 If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse - even if for one day - you must submit a new set of fingerprints to the CBI for current fingerprint results.
 This also applies to anyone who has placed a professional license on inactive status and does not hold another valid credential at the time of the reactivation request.

 CDE reserves the right to evaluate all applications for adherence to fingerprint requirements and will notify applicants by email should any follow-up be needed.

+This is where the majority of folks will submit fingerprints when applying for a credential with us.
 Fingerprinting for CDE is for any application for an educator license or authorization issued by CDE pursuant to the Educator Licensing Act, 22-60.5-103 C.R.S.
 This includes both in- and out-of-state applicants (out-of-state applicants, please see the FAQs below for more information).
-These criminal history fingerprint results are sent directly to CDE.
-Please use this process for all educator licenses or authorizations.

-- You must include your Social Security Number on your fingerprint submission.
+- You must include your Social Security Number (or tax ID) on your fingerprint submission.
 Your Social Security Number must match your account and visa versa, if they do not you may need to repeat the process.

 Fingerprinting for field experience (student teaching) - For COLORADO traditional preparation students only*